A Giant advantage

 The first time I went there, I skied both alpine and classic, and when I used the chairlift to get to the top of the Bronze nordic trail, I realized its gradual downhill would be an ideal place to practice skating.

 Skiers glide along the Summit Trail.

-The next time, I brought my new skate skis, as well as my 14-year-old son, a snowboarder, and my husband, a nordic skier.
-We settled into the homey Villas at Giant Ridge and in the morning walked across the road to the ski hill, where we each took a different run.
+The next time, I brought my new skate skis and settled into the homey Villas at Giant Ridge.
+In the morning, I just walked across the road to the ski hill.

 It seemed like a waste of a perfectly good downhill, but each to his own.